openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/05-load-crd-into-the-cluster.md

-Before you can start creating instances of your custom resource and run an operator which relies on it, you need to load the CRD for the custom resource into the cluster.
+Before you can start creating instances of your custom resource type and run an Operator which handles them, you need to load the CRD for the custom resource into the cluster.

 To load the CRD, run: